 Dogs Rock!
-Vermont was founded by Laurie Lawless, CPDT-KA, with one basic idea in mind: Dogs are awesome!
+Vermont was founded with one basic idea in mind:

-My training background combines years of professional experience in pet sitting, shelter work, large group day care, facility management and LIMA (Least Intrusive, Minimally Aversive) based dog training methods.
-Because of my unique knowledge-base and skill set of working with thousands of different dogs in various environments, I am able to individualize my training with each one of my clients so they can build long-lasting happy relationships with their dogs.
-You name it, I guarantee I’ve seen it!
-The good, the bad and the ugly.
-Through education, comprehensive training sessions and environmental management, anyone can train their pup to be the perfect loving family member they’ve always wanted.
+My background combines years of professional experience in shelter work, dog daycare, facility management and LIMA based training methods (see below).
+Because of my unique experience-base and skill set of working with thousands of different dogs in various environments, I am able to individualize my training with each one of my clients so they can build long-lasting happy relationships with their dogs.
+Through education, comprehensive training sessions and dedicated management, anyone can train their pup to be the perfect loving family member they’ve always wanted.

 Dogs Rock!
 Vermont supports a Least Intrusive, Minimally Aversive (LIMA) approach to behavior modification and training.
 The below information is taken from the website of the International Association of Animal Behavior Consultants and is their Position Statement.